cheeeeeeeeeen/Chens-Bad-Prefix-Reroller/README.md

-# Chens-Bad-Prefix-Reroller
+# Chen's Bad Prefix Reroller
-This mod literally just rerolls the vanilla bad prefixes into another existing one.
+This tModLoader mod literally just rerolls the vanilla bad prefixes into another existing one.
 That's it.

 One can add more (or remove some) "bad" prefixes by using Mod.Call.